apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘House of the Dragon’ Hits Its Stride in a Bigger, Bleaker Season 2: TV Review**
+**Demolition of the Parkland classroom building where 17 died in 2018 shooting begins**

-You can read more about it [here](https://variety.com/2024/tv/tv-reviews/house-of-the-dragon-season-2-review-1236036952/).
+You can read more about it [here](https://apnews.com/article/school-shooting-parkland-florida-2084c00ad62a93bee257da06f1b907cc).

 ## Requirements
 - Python 3.8